raj-saxena/blog-site/content/blog/2020/Shadow-gradle-plugin-to-create-fat-jar/index.md

 _(I was originally planning to publish this in April but then the Corona lockdown happened and the world just went sideways.
 Nonetheless, sharing my learnings now)._

 ### Problem
 I faced a peculiar problem where a fat-jar wouldn't run on remote runners.
-I described the details in my last post - [Dataflow + SpringBoot app fails to run when Dockerized](https://suspendfun.com/2020/Dataflow-Springboot-app-fails-to-run-when-dockerised/).
+I described the details in my previous post - [Dataflow + SpringBoot app fails to run when Dockerized](https://suspendfun.com/2020/Dataflow-Springboot-app-fails-to-run-when-dockerised/).

 ![](./shadow-java-spring-docker.png)